bacilzaa/Expensez/Readme.md

 --------------------------------------------------

-	Expensez web recode your expense
+	web application for record of income and expenses

 --------------------------------------------------